metabolismregulation/metabolismregulation.github.io/lists.md

 * Regulation of glycogen metabolism
 * Regulation of cholesterol metabolism via SREBP
 * Metabolic control of acetyl-CoA production
+* Regulation of nitric oxide production
+* Regulation of eisocanoid metabolism by aspirin
+* Regulation of inositol phosphate metabolism

 # Reactome-Recon lists